looker/vizzy/src/VizzyUtils/Configuration/README.md

   ...
 }
 ```
-Note!
-Option keys should contain at least two parts and be written/referenced in camelCase.
+**Note!
+Option keys should contain at least two parts and be written/referenced in camelCase.**

 ### dependOption
+The `depend` variant should be used for dynamic or conditional configuration options.
 Available dependOptions: [dependToggle, dependString, dependSingleColor, dependRadio, dependNumberRange]

 ```